 This applies to all the small games that you can hunt with an air rifle, from squirrels, Opossums to Raccoons.

 Delaware air rifle laws prohibit anyone from owning or possessing any weapon capable of discharging a pellet by compressed air.
 The only exception is a BB or air gun that shoots a projectile not larger than a BB shot.

 As such, only small game air rifle for hunting is allowed under air hunting laws.
 In addition, you can only use a rifle with a caliber of between .17 and .22.

 The Florida law on air rifles requires any minor under the age of 16 who uses an air rifle to be supervised by an adult.
 For hunting, Florida does not restrict hunting deer with a pellet gun.
 During firearm season, you can use a .30 caliber or larger PCP rifle for hunting whitetail deer.

 For turkey season, you can use a .20 caliber or larger for hunting turkey.
 There are other animals that you can hunt with an air rifle, including feral hogs and coyotes.

 Air rifles do not fall under the classification of firearms.
 Thus no permit is required to purchase an air rifle in Hawaii.
-However, displaying or using an air rifle in public lands or public places is illegal under most municipal bylaws.
+However, displaying or using an air rifle in public lands or public places is illegal under most municipal by-laws.

 Generally speaking, there are no regulations or restrictions on the use of air rifles in Idaho.
 As such, you can use an air rifle for most hunting activities.
-However, the Idaho game and fisheries department requires the use of .45 caliber or larger PCP on big game.
+However, the Idaho game and fisheries department requires the use of a .45 caliber or larger PCP on the big game.

 Indiana does not have any restrictions on the use of air rifles.
 That being said, you can use an air rifle on most animals, including coyotes, feral hogs, and red foxes.